Public Lecture – Thursday 8 March 2018, 18:00, Room EB306

 The Lecture addresses the competition-related issues arising from the registrability of three-dimensional shapes of industrial products, in light of the European legal framework and the systemic dystopias and over-protectionist consequences stemming from the coexistence of trademark and registered design protection.
 It presents an interpretative solution capable of overcoming such impasse in a pro-competitive perspective.

-Professor Ghidini is Chair of Intellectual Property and Competition Law at the University of Milan, and professor of IP and Competition at LUISS University, Rome, where he is also the founder and Director of the Osservatorio di Proprietà intellettuale Concorrenza e Comunicazioni.
+Gustavo Ghidini is Professor of IP and Competition at LUISS University, Rome, where he is also Director of the Osservatorio di Proprietà intellettuale Concorrenza e Comunicazioni.
+He also held, from 2006 to 2016, the Chair of Intellectual Property and Competition Law at the University of Milan.
 He is Past President (2005-2007) of ATRIP.